hsdavisuno/ISQA-8600-Heather-Davis-Individual-Assignments/DataExploration.md

     Code: ggplot(data = HFS.Service.Data) + geom_smooth(mapping = aes(x = age, y = total_duration_num))

+**Observations:**

+For this plot, I needed two continuous variables to make it work without errors.
+I had trouble getting this to do both a scatterplot and smooth so I went with just smooth.
+I chose total_duration_num and age.
+The data dictionary description for the total_daration_num field isn't very descriptive but I think it is the duration of the service appointment.
+I thought it was interesting that the duration of the visit appears to peak with clients who are around age 40.
+If we looked into this further, we'd want to ask exactly what the total_druation_num field is.

 # Faceted Plot with Two Variables

 ![image of a scatterplot with gender_identity as the y-axis and age as the x-axis](https://github.com/hsdavisuno/ISQA-8600-Heather-Davis-Individual-Assignments/blob/main/5TwoVariableFacetGrid.png "Scatterplot 5")